ShanalDivyansh/VisionBiofeedback/README.md

 SSW-695

 Project Description -
-Our project, focuses on implementing computer vision techniques using DeepLabCut to track specific points on the human body during exercise sessions.
+Our project focuses on implementing computer vision techniques using DeepLabCut to track specific points on the human body during exercise sessions.
 The primary goal is to provide real-time biofeedback to users by visualizing the movement and positions of key points on their arms.
 This approach enhances the exercise experience by offering precise insights into form and posture.

+# Team Roles
+Suraj Sanjay Singh – Project Lead, Software Developer Shanal Divyansh – Software Developer
+Pranjal Apoorva – Software Developer